Battle of Colhuacatonco: Last stand of the Spaniards

 As the Mexica were giving chase to Alvarado's troops, a pair of heavy cannons installed near their camp at Tlacopan helped them retreat back to safety, causing heavy casualties among the Mexica.
 Still, they did not know of Cortés' or Sandoval's state, and the threats shouted by the Mexica made them severely anxious.
 The brigantines however were still facing a large struggle while facing the Mexica war canoes; one of the brigantines became stuck among the stakes placed in the water, some Mexica warriors managed to climb aboard and it was almost fully captured.
 3 soldiers were killed inside and one was captured alive.
 This brigantine was rescued by another commanded by captain Juan Jaramillo.
 Another also got stuck, commanded by captain Juan de Limpias Carvajal, but managed to break out after an intense fight with the Mexica, being the first one to break out of this trap.

 When Cortés finally reached his camp, which was still under attack, he sent Andrés de Tapia under the protection of three horsemen to ride to Alvarado's camp to report on their current state.
-Though he was wounded in an ambush in the way by a few Mexica soldiers dispatched there by Cuauhtémoc in an attempt to cut the Spanish communication lines, Tapia reached the camp to find that most of the Spaniards from the camp were still in good condition.
+Though he was wounded in an ambush on the way by a few Mexica soldiers dispatched there by Cuauhtémoc in an attempt to cut the Spanish communication lines, Tapia reached the camp to find that most of the Spaniards from the camp were still in good condition.

 Illustrations from Codex Azcatitlan.
 The illustration at the left shows the battle on the shores of Lake Texcoco near Tlacopan.
 The Spanish soldier fighting on land has been identified as Pedro de Alvarado.